AlibabaCloudDocs/dts/intl.en-US/Data Migration/Migration from a user-created database to Alibaba Cloud/Source database: SQL Server/Migrate full data from a user-created SQL Server database to an ApsaraDB RDS for SQL
         Server instance.md

     **Note:** For more information about how to create a database and the database naming conventions, see [Create a database on an ApsaraDB RDS for SQL Server instance](https://www.alibabacloud.com/help/zh/doc-detail/95698.htm).

 -   If a data migration task fails, DTS automatically resumes the task.
 Before you switch your workloads to the destination instance, stop or release the data migration task.
 Otherwise, the data in the source database will overwrite the data in the destination instance after the task is resumed.
--   During data migration, if you perform a primary/secondary switchover on the source database, the migration task will fail.

 ## Limits